 This is a travel blog of a

-twenty six twenty-nine year old apparent globe trotter who calls Washington, D.C. home.
+twenty six twenty-nine thirty-one year old apparent globe trotter who calls Washington, D.C. home.
 It’s only updated when I’m traveling, so it may be out of date at the time of your reading.

 My name is Amy.
 This blog started as a way to chronicle my 2007 semester abroad (at twenty/twenty-one), when I went to Southeast Asia.
 After returning from that semester, I wrapped up my degree in History at Hollins University then moved back to Washington, D.C. where I worked for two and a half years as a legal secretary in a regulatory law firm.